qhaydar/multi-llm-output-comparison-tool/README.md

 Chatbot: Oh joy, another human.
 What *extraordinary* thing can I do for you today?
 You: How's the weather?
 Chatbot: It's just as you'd expect—outside, mainly.
 Would you like me to check your window for you?
+You: tell me a joke
+Chatbot: Why did the AI cross the road?
+Because it was programmed to get to the other side of the data.
 You: bye
 Chatbot: Bye!
 ```